 Size matters to us.
 The School of Engineering is small enough to promise the focus graduate education demands, but large enough for students to enjoy all the advantages, resources, and opportunities of a leading public research university.

-SoE faculty member are outstanding—every year, two or more of our faculty members, on average, receive the NSF CAREER Awards.
+SoE faculty members are outstanding—every year, two or more of our faculty members, on average, receive the NSF CAREER Awards.
 Our faculty members are frequently honored by their peers with awards and fellowships from the most prestigious professional organizations.
 Books written by our faculty are used world-wide.
 Our full-time faculty members, as well as our adjunct faculty, are national and international experts in a broad range of fields.
 Our faculty is also affiliated with several research centers and organizations, both inside and outside Rutgers.

 Friendly, Collegial Atmosphere